U.S. retail brokers warn 'tick size' plan to boost investor costs

-NEW YORK (Reuters) - A plan by the U.S. Securities and Exchange Commission to widen the minimum trading increments of some small-cap stocks to test if that would spur more trading could end up harming mom-and-pop investors, retail brokerages said in letters to the regulator.
+NEW YORK, Dec 23 (Reuters) - A plan by the U.S. Securities and Exchange Commission to widen the minimum trading increments of some small-cap stocks to test if that would spur more trading could end up harming mom-and-pop investors, retail brokerages said in letters to the regulator.

 The potential cost of the program to all investors could be up to $455 million dollars annually, TD Ameritrade Holding Corp said in a letter dated Dec.
 22, and posted to the SEC’s website on Tuesday.
 The No. 1 retail broker by client trading volume estimated the potential cost to its customers between $11 million and $18.4 million.